 Drinkwater Bridge and Underpass Repair Work

 Due to concrete deterioration found during ongoing inspection work on the Drinkwater Bridge and Underpass, the underpass is now closed.
 Additionally, access over the top of the overpass, which is on Civic Center Mall, will be closed to all activity.
 Please use caution when traveling in the area and adhere to all barricades and restrictions.
-All restrictions will remain in place until the structure can be reinforced.

 The Drinkwater Bridge was constructed in the mid 1980’s creating the Civic Center Mall area which has evolved as the City’s civic and arts headquarters.
 The structure supports open space including grass and trees, the LOVE statue and the fountains which were installed as part of the bridge project.